NedStickler/rumour-milled/README.md

 # rumour-milled
-Detecting misinformation in financial news headlines using classical NLP, transformer embeddings, and explainable AI.
+Detecting misinformation in news headlines using classical NLP, transformer embeddings, and explainable AI.